 Simon vs. the Homosapiens Agenda by Becky Albertalli - Book Review

 "Simon vs. the Homo Sapiens Agenda" is a YA contemporary novel that follows a high schooler named Simon.
-He has been emailing secretly with a secret class mate, code named Blue.
-Simon is gay, and he knows that Blue is another boy at his high school, but he isn't sure who.
-One of his peers, named Martin, stumbles upon these emails.
-I will forever hate Martin for this, and really, people with the name Martin kinda start off on the wrong foot with me now.
-The blackmail the ensues and the decisions Simon has to make to protect his privacy and Blue's privacy were the driving force for the book, and definitely a page turner.
+He has been emailing secretly an unknown classmate with the code name Blue.
+Simon is gay and knows that Blue is another boy at his high school, but he isn't sure who.
+One of his peers, named Martin, stumbles upon these private emails.
+I will forever hate Martin for this, and really, people with the name Martin start off on the wrong foot with me now.
+The blackmail that ensues and the decisions Simon has to make to protect his privacy and Blue's privacy were the driving force for the book, and definitely a page-turner.
 I really enjoyed this book!
 Becky Albertalli is one of the YA authors, that as an adult I can read, and it doesn't feel cringy or contrived, it's just a good book.
 Was it a little slower or predictable at times?
 Maybe.
-But it was also so cute and deep during those times - that I kind of don't care!
-Have you read "Simon vs. the Homo Sapiens Agenda" ?
+But it was also so cute and deep during those moments - that I kind of don't care!
+Have you read "Simon vs. the Homo Sapiens Agenda"?
 Let me know what you thought of it below in the comments!

 Monday, August 20, 2018